hashicorp/terraform-provider-helm/docs/README.md

 - You must have Kubernetes installed.
 We recommend version 1.4.1 or later.
 - You should also have a local configured copy of kubectl.
-- You should also have a local configured copy of [helm](https://docs.helm.sh/using_helm/#installing-helm).
-- You must have [Tiller](https://docs.helm.sh/using_helm/#initialize-helm-and-install-tiller) installed on Kubernetes.

 ## Authentication